-Hit the mills of Biddeford and Saco with the Maine Brew Bus as we visit some of the places producing great beer south of Portland.
+Hit some spots with the Maine Brew Bus as we visit some of the breweries producing great beer south of Portland.

 Just as Portland's craft beer industry began to flourish, the neighboring towns to the south followed suit and began exploring the possibilities with in the industry.
 Join us on our Southern Crawl tour to check out some amazing facilities just south of Portland!